William Weinstone

-William Wolf Weinstone (1897–1985) was an American Communist politician and labor leader.
-Weinstone served as Executive Secretary of the unified Communist Party of America, the forerunner of today's Communist Party USA, from October 15, 1921, to February 22, 1922, and was an important figure in the party's activities among the auto workers of Detroit during the 1930s.
+William Wolf Weinstone (December 15, 1897 – October 22, 1985) was an American Communist politician and labor leader.
+Weinstone served as Executive Secretary of the unified Communist Party of America, the forerunner of today's Communist Party USA, from October 1921 to February 1922, and was an important figure in the party's activities among the auto workers of Detroit during the 1930s.

 Background

-William Weinstone was born December 15, 1897, in Vilnius, then part of the tsarist Russian Empire.
-Will was the son of Jewish parents who emigrated from Russia to escape that nation's pervasive antisemitism during the late Tsarist period.
-His original surname was "Weinstein", a name which he Americanized when he was older.
+William Weinstone was born in Vilnius (then a part of the Vilna Governorate in the Russian Empire) on December 15, 1897.
+He was the son of Jewish parents who brought him to the United States to escape that nation's pervasive antisemitism during the late Tsarist period.
+His original surname was "Weinstein", which he Americanized when he was older.

+Weinstone grew up in the Brownsville neighborhood of Brooklyn, New York and attended City College.
+By 1914, he was active in the labor and socialist movements, joining the Socialist Party of America in 1915.
+He served in the U.S. Navy from 1918 to 1919.